 The most common question we get is, “Should I blow or not blow?”
 And the answer is never, ever take the field sobriety test.
-In Ohio and Kentucky there are no additional penalties.
+In Ohio there are no additional penalties.
 The tests are too easy to fail and they are too subjective; there’s not sufficient correlation to impairment that would warrant it.

 Not only can you refuse, but also you should.
 You can cooperate and be respectful, but that doesn’t mean you need to take the portable breath test and the field sobriety tests.